 Definition Acute or persisting red colouring or flushing of the face.
-Epidemiology Common skin symptom of several diseases, whereas rosacea represents 81% of the patients with red face.
+Epidemiology Common skin symptom of several diseases.
+Within the spectrum rosacea represents 81% of the patients withred face.
 Prevalence of rosacea 10% and of seborrheic dermatitis 1-3% (young adults 7%).
+Others are atopic dermatitis and contact dermatitis, psoriasis, sunburn or autoimmune diseases, systemic diseases.
 Aetiology & Pathogenesis Although regarded as a simple finding, the condition may provide important health information.
-Everyday causes of minor temporary facial flushing include exogenous physical stimuli (mechanical irritation, heat, cold, sunlight, exercise, sexual act, alcohol, spicy foods or drugs) or endogenous ones (embarrassment, anger).
-A persistent red face may be: - a. the major sign of a clinically distinct entity, such as eczema / contact dermatitis (most common), photo-contact dermatitis or long-term use of topical steroids, - b. a manifestation of a particular skin disease, such as seborrheic dermatitis, rosacea, autoimmune diseases or infections, - c. a sign of an internal disease, such as carcinoid tumor, cardiac or hematological diseases or sarcoidosis or - d. a sign of a rare disease.
+Everyday causes of minor temporary facial flushing include exogenous physical stimuli (mechanical irritation, heat, cold, sunlight, exercise, sexual act, alcohol, spicy foods or drugs)or endogenous ones (embarrassment, anger).
+A persistent red face may be: - a. the major sign of a clinically distinct entity, such as eczema / contact dermatitis (most common), photo-contact dermatitis or long-term use of topical steroids, - b. a manifestation of a particular skin disease, such as seborrheic dermatitis, rosacea, autoimmune diseases or infections, - c. a sign of an internal disease, such as carcinoid tumor, cardiac or hematological diseases, sarcoidosis or mast cell diseases or d. a sign of a rare disease.